Assignment Writer

 Physical Abuse

-Inflicting physical harm through hitting, restrictive practices, or misuse of medication.
+Inflicting physical harm through hitting

 Unexplained injuries such as cuts, bruises, burns, bites, or hair loss.